 ...and isn't it a beauty when it comes out!

-I savored a few bites with plain butter while it was warm but the next morning, it made the most delicious French toast I have ever tasted using the brioche!
+We savored a few slices with butter while it was warm but the next morning, it made the most delicious French toast I have ever tasted!

 Pumpkin Pie Brioche French Bread